-Here, you will discover how to establish a true "partnership" relationship with your prospects before your appointment.
-This prequalification/engagement can happen on the phone, which is most common, or in person immediately before the in-person appointment happens.
+Here, you will discover how to establish a "partnership" relationship, not a "salesperson" relationship, with your prospects before your appointment.
+This pre-qualification/engagement can happen on the phone, which is most common, or in person immediately before the in-person appointment happens.
 You need to evaluate whether an organization/person is a "true prospect" or a 'suspect' early on.
 The questions you will ask need to be specific but open ended and must begin with questions on subjects that the prospect will find important to talk about.
 The "who, what, when, where, and why's" are important but only after you engage him/her in conversation about what is important to them first; challenges, fears, concerns etc.